 Sugary, chewy and dangerously moreish, I like to save these flapjacks for a special occasion, when we have people over, to take along on a long walk outdoors somewhere or best of all to give someone when they have just a baby - they're a brilliant energy booster.

 I've been making this recipe for years.
 It was given to me by a good friend who I believe got it from her mum.
 She made a batch of these for me after the birth of all of my three children - and they were just what I needed.

-I hope you love these vegan flapjacks with sultanas as much as I do – let me know in the comments below.
+I hope you love these vegan flapjacks with sultanas as much as I do - let me know what you think in the comments below.